lortordermur/lortordermur/README.md

 * **[ASKENDUM website](http://askendum.com)** (in German)

 My second novel, a truly enormous and whimsical universe ruled by a crazed artificial intelligence, has been in preparation since 2016.
-Currently I am writing the rough draft.
+I wrote a rough draft in late 2020/early 2021 but then decided to undertake an interim project first.
+That novel conveys a simpler and more straightforward story revolving about people who lost their memory to an illness, and seek revenge thereupon.

+* My current writer blog: **[Darien R. Muntz](https://www.darienrmuntz.com)** (in German)

 To help other writers of fiction I have created a calculation spreadsheet that is compatible with several office suites.